Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 parented to the skeleton entity at runtime.

 But regarding material properties, they use the same scheme as Mesh Renderers.
+You can set up override material properties.
+And you can use runtime meshes and materials via `MaterialMeshInfo`.

 While Kinemation swaps out many of Entities Graphics systems, aside from skinned meshes and LODs, these changes only expose new features, enhance performance,